ricsanfre/pi-cluster/docs/_docs/fluentd.md

   {{site.data.alerts.note}}

   `FLUENTD_CONF` environment variable is automatically by Helm Chart.
-Not need to be specifiec in Helm Chart `values.yaml`
+Not need to be specified in Helm Chart `values.yaml`

   {{site.data.alerts.end}}